 On September 29, 2022, the Company communicated a workforce reduction as part of its broader efforts to improve cost efficiency and better align its operating structure and resources with strategic priorities (collectively, the "Restructuring Plan").
-In addition to employee terminations, the Restructuring Plan is expected to include the reallocation of commercial and product development resources; reinvestment in and modernization of key technology platforms; consolidation of data storage and processing activities to reduce the Company's data center footprint; and reduction of other operating expenses, including software and facility costs.
-The Company may also determine to exit certain activities in certain geographic regions in order to more effectively align resources with business priorities.
-In connection with the Restructuring Plan, which was authorized by the Board on September 19, 2022, the Company will incur certain exit-related costs.
-These costs are estimated to range between \$13 million and \$18 million.
-The Company expects implementation of the Restructuring Plan, including cash payments, to be substantially complete in the fourth quarter of 2023.
+In addition to employee terminations, the Restructuring Plan has included the reallocation of commercial and product development resources; reinvestment in and modernization of key technology platforms; consolidation of data storage and processing activities to reduce the Company's data center footprint; and reduction of other operating expenses, including software and facility costs.
+In connection with the Restructuring Plan, which was authorized by the Board on September 19, 2022, the Company has incurred certain exit-related costs.
+These costs were estimated to range between \$10 million and \$15 million.
+The Company believes that the Restructuring Plan, including cash payments, will be substantially complete in 2024.

-The table below summarizes the balance of the restructuring liability as of December 31, 2022, which is recorded in accrued expenses in the Consolidated Balance Sheets, and the changes in the accrued amounts for the year ended December 31, 2022:
+The table below summarizes the changes in the accrued amounts for the years ended December 31, 2023 and 2022 and the balance of the restructuring liability as of December 31, 2023 and 2022, which is recorded in accrued expenses in the Consolidated Balance Sheets:

-(In thousands) Severa nce and Related Costs Other To tal Restructuring Expense Restructuring expense \$ 4,578 \$ 1,232 \$ 5,810 Payments (3,357) (1,232) (4,589) Foreign exchange 67 67 Accrued balance as of December 31, 2022 \$ 1,288 \$ \$ 1,288
+(In thousands) Sever ance and Related Costs Other Total Restructuring Expense

+Restructuring expense \$ 4,578 \$ 1,232 \$ 5,810

+Payments (3,357) (1,232) (4,589)

+Foreign exchange 67 67

+Accrued balance as of December 31, 2022 \$ 1,288 \$ \$ 1,288

+Restructuring expense 5,464 770 6,234

+Payments (5,140) (664) (5,804)

+Foreign exchange (88) (88)

+Accrued balance as of December 31, 2023 \$ 1,524 \$ 106 \$ 1,630